dhansel/IECDevice/examples/IECBasicSerial/README.md

 Controllers running at 3.3V (Arduino Due, Raspberry Pi Pico or ESP32) require a [voltage level converter](https://www.sparkfun.com/products/12009).

-Note that the IEC bus does supply 5V power so you will need to power your device either from an external 5V supply or use the 5V output available on the computer's user port, cassette port or expansion port.
+Note that the IEC bus does not supply 5V power so you will need to power your device either from an external 5V supply or use the 5V output available on the computer's user port, cassette port or expansion port.